AeroWidescreen/NFSMWHDReflections/README.md

 - HDReflectionBlur : Blur resolution will be increased based on the values set.
 - ImproveReflectionLOD : Increases the level of detail used in reflections.
 - GeometryFix : Restores missing geometry, such as frontend reflections and world detail.
-- RestoreDetails : Adds traffic lights, car shadows, and particle effects to the rearview mirror.
+- RestoreDetails : Adds lights, car shadows, and particle effects to the rearview mirror.
 - RestoreShaders : Adds shader effects to the rearview mirror and enables barrier animations.
 - OptimizeRenderDistance : Reduces excessive render distance of reflections to improve performance.